Computes a kernel density estimate on a linear network using the heat equation.

 String specifying whether to compute the intensity values

-at a grid of pixel locations (at="pixels"
+at a grid of pixel locations (at="pixels") or

-only at the points of x
+only at the points of x (at="points").

 Logical value indicating whether to compute a leave-one-out

 estimator.
-Applicable only when at="points"
+Applicable only when at="points".

 Optional.
 Numeric vector of weights associated with the

-.
+points of x.
 Weights may be positive, negative or zero.

 Optional.
 Spacing of the sampling points along the network.

-A single number giving a distance value in the same units as x
+A single number giving a distance value in the same units as x.

 Optional.
 Time step in the heat equation solver.
 A single number.